-— Digitization TCN: Collaborative Research: The Cretaceous World: Digitizing Fossils to Reconstruct Evolving Ecosystems in the Western Interior Seaway
+The Cretaceous World: Digitizing Fossils to Reconstruct Evolving Ecosystems in the Western Interior Seaway

 Many iconic vertebrates from this system—especially large ray-finned fishes, mosasaurs, plesiosaurs, and pterosaurs—are on display at museums worldwide and amateur collectors have long treasured the fauna’s beautiful ammonoids.
 The WIS is also important scientifically for its potential in revealing how ancient marine species and ecosystems responded to the dynamic environment that characterized this greenhouse system.
 While the fossils of the WIS are well known taxonomically and very well represented in museum collections, their associated geographic and temporal locality data remain largely locked away on paper specimen labels in museum drawers.
 This “CRETACEOUS WORLD-TCN” seeks to greatly increase the scientific value of the eight most important U.S. museum collections of WIS fossils.
-Fundamentally, this TCN will generate new data that will enable scientists to answer novel questions about the interactions between a diversity of species, ecosystems, and environmental changes during a critical interval of Earth’s history.
-There will also be a variety of broader impacts associated with the project including the creation of an online Cretaceous Atlas website and an update to the Digital Atlas App for iPhone and iPads.
-A variety of Common Core- and Next Generation Science Standard-focused curricular materials will be developed for K-12 education, and there also will be additions to public programs and exhibits at several museums.
-See also this link for more information.
+Fundamentally, this TCN generated new data that will enable scientists to answer novel questions about the interactions between a diversity of species, ecosystems, and environmental changes during a critical interval of Earth’s history.
+There were also a variety of broader impacts associated with the project including the creation of the Cretaceous Atlas of Ancient Life website, which is part of the Digital Atlas of Ancient Life, and an update to the Digital Atlas App for iPhone and iPads as well as the Digital Atlas Identify App.
+A variety of Common Core- and Next Generation Science Standard-focused curricular materials were developed for K-12 education, and there were additions to public programs and exhibits at several museums.

 Former division students and staff working on the Cretaceous World project:

 Digitizing Fossils to Enable New Syntheses in Biogeography — Creating a PALEONICHES Thematic Collections Network